IPC Implementation - C

 Fixed length strings are represented as a char array of the strings length plus one.

-Dynamic length strings is represented as a dynamic array of char with the difference that the length does not include the final NUL-termination.
+Dynamic length strings are represented by a_ipc_dyn_string.
+It has two members: value and length.
+The member value is an array of char and length describes the length of the string, but does not include the final NUL-termination.

 Enumerations